sahilpawar01/MovieMind/README.md

 4. Add the environment variables `TMDB_API_KEY` and `TMDB_BEARER_TOKEN` in Render → Environment.
 5. Trigger the first deploy.
 Subsequent pushes to `main` will redeploy automatically.

-## Credits

-Original model pipeline inspired by Prashant Kumar / CampusX materials.
-This repo only contains the assets required to serve the recommender.